SovereignCloudStack/openstack-health-monitor/docs/Debian12-Install.md

 skip_org_role_sync = true
 ```

+This config maps all users to the `Viewer` role regardless of their role in the GitHub Org.
-Please replace `YOUR_CLIENT_ID` and `YOUR_CLIENT_SECRET` with the OAuth credentials that the SCS Org GitHub admins
+Please replace `YOUR_CLIENT_ID` and `YOUR_CLIENT_SECRET` with the OAuth2 credentials that the SCS Org GitHub admins
 provided to you.

-This allows to exchange experience and to get a feeling for the achievable stability.
-(Hint: A single digit number of API call fails per week and no other failures is achievable on loaded clouds.)
+Finally, don't forgot to restart Grafana with `sudo systemctl restart grafana-server` after adjusting the config.

+More information can be found in the [Grafana documentation for GitHub OAuth2](https://grafana.com/docs/grafana/latest/setup-grafana/configure-security/configure-authentication/github/).

 ## Alternative approach to install and configure the dashboard behind a reverse proxy